Enquire

 Today starts with a ferry to the Isle of Eriskay.
 Once you arrive in Eriskay, you are treated to a stunning coastal walk to Howmore including the next causeway to the Isle of South Uist.

-• Day 4 – Howmore to Baile nan Cailleach
+• Day 4 – Daliburgh to Liniclate

-• Day 5 – Baile nan Cailleach to Lochmaddy
+• Day 5 – Liniclate to Lochmaddy

 The Way today, takes you in land again, starting along the road before heading up the path to bag the summit of Ruabhal at (124m).
 As you arrive in the settlement of Gramsdal, you will start to see the next causeway crossing to the Ilse of Grimsay and as you reach the end of this causeway, the next one comes into sight to take you onto North Uist.
 From Carinish, you head away from the west coast, meandering across the moorland between the lochans to Langais.
 By walking around Beinn Langais (90m), you pick up a track by the main road, that takes you to Stumore.
 From here it is a short walk down to Lochmaddy for your overnight stay.